Funnybanny/bal/README.md

 project= where you keep your projects

-CTM and Auto is for OmegaT folders
+CTM and Auto are for OmegaT folders

 [Extension]